 B – D#m – E – G#m

-These four parts groups are for example, ideally when creating verses in songs.
-You mustn't of course use all four in every progression.
-Look at the groups as resources from which you can conbine two, three or four chords together.
+These four-parts groups are, among other things, great when creating verses in songs.
+You mustn't use all four in every progression, or in this particular order.
+Look at the groups as resources from which you can combine two, three or four chords together.

 A final comment

-The groups of chords has been based on regular major and minor chords.
-If you want to add some flavor you can experiment with to change a regular major to a major seventh or a regular minor to a minor seventh.
-Additionally, you can include some sus-chords, preferably in combination with or a substitute for a major chord.
+The groups have been based on regular major and minor chords.
+If you want to add some flavor, you can experiment by changing a regular major to a major seventh or a regular minor to a minor seventh.
+Additionally, you could include some sus chords, preferably in combination with or as substitute for a major chord.

 Go to the section with chord progressions for more ideas.